SESR-Group/SESR-Group.github.io/index.md

 ## Highlights

-{%capture text%}
+{% capture text %}

-Equipped with state-of-the-art equipment and testing facilities, the lab conducts cutting-edge experiments on hydrogen production.
-We focus on the development, testing and innovation of technologies and processes related to sustainable and renewable hydrogen sources, as well as the integration of digital technologies to optimize energy production and consumption.
+Our research encompasses a broad spectrum of activities, from the fundamental study of materials and electrochemical processes to the development and testing of new technologies.
+We focus on improving the performance and sustainability of EV batteries, developing bio-energy production methods from waste, and engineering green electrolytes that are safer and more efficient.

 {%
   include button.html